Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 - After some time in the Datasets section of your PowerBI, this new dataset hotpathcore will appear.

 ##   Create Azure Data Lake Analtytics
   Azure Data Lake Analytics is an on-demand analytics job service to simplify big data analytics.
 It is used here to process the raw records and perform other jobs such as feature engineering, scoring etc. You must have a Data Lake Analytics account before you can run any jobs.
-A job in ADLA is submitted using a usql script.
+A job in ADLA is submitted using a [usql](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-usql-activity) script.
 The usql script for various jobs (joining, scoring etc. ) can be found at scripts/datafactory/scripts_storage/ and will need to be uploaded to storage from where the ADF will access them to automatically submit the various jobs.
 The usql scripts  will deploy various resources (e.g. R scipts, trained models, csv files with historic and metadata etc), these can be found in your data lake store adfscripts/, historicdata/ and models/.
-We created these folders above and uploaded the contents to these folders.
+We created these folders in the steps above when we created the Data Lake Store and uploaded the contents to these folders.

   - Log into the [Azure Management Portal](https://ms.portal.azure.com)
   - In the left hand menu select *Resource groups*